somegamedealbot/lumaa-spring-2025-swe/README.md

 ### 3. Running React App

-1. Back out of the NestJS directory and go into React app `cd TaskManagement`
+1. Back out of the NestJS directory and go into React app `cd task-management-backend`

 2. `npm install` to install all necessary packages.